SoloNoah/SoloNoah/README.md

  :sparkles: Main focus:

-   * [SmartScript](https://github.com/AvielCo/Final-Project) is my final prject as a part of my curriculum.
+   * [SmartScript](https://github.com/AvielCo/Final-Project) is my final project as a part of my curriculum.
 Its main focus is building a program that's capable of classifying ancient hebrew scripts.
 Later on this year the focus will shift towards combining **ReactJS and Django** to create a website that will be available for paleographers to use in order to enable them to classify Hebrew texts more conveniently.
    * My portfolio website.
 I decided to develop using **HTML, CSS and Javascript** only to have stronger foundations and focus on making the website responsive.
+   * Scholarship's project website.
+The project's aim is helping the senior citizens with day to day activities by providing them a device to strengthen their leg muscles.
+My main goal is developing this website to be as accessable as possible for the senior users.

  :thinking: Side hustle
   * My goal is to become a FullStack dev in the future.
 Therefore, I've been working on HTML, CSS and Javascript to have a good starting base.